Verstappen extends title lead with win from 10th

 Red Bull's Max Verstappen drove an outstanding race to win the Hungarian Grand Prix from 10th on the grid despite a spin costing the lead.

-Verstappen passed title rival Charles Leclerc twice, raising fresh questions about Ferrari's race operations.
+Verstappen passed title rival Charles Leclerc twice raising fresh questions about Ferrari's race operations.

 Red Bull's pit strategy also vaulted Verstappen ahead of pole-sitter George Russell, who lost out on second place to team-mate Lewis Hamilton.